 The goal of the HCC Pitch Competition is to provide financial and institutional support for students who want to make an impact on the world.
 HCC is eager to harness the creativity and passion of Houston's student body to catalyze social change.

 More about the competition

-The criteria is based on solving societal need that has high impact (affects many), sustainable (Eco friendly/Green), creates value or fills a gap, and can (or has) be prototyped, tested, or validated.
+The criteria are based on solving the societal need that has high impact (affects many), sustainable (Eco-friendly/Green), creates value or fills a gap, and can (or has) be prototyped, tested, or validated.

 Ideas will be judged on the following primary criteria:

 - Social Impact (Number of people impacted or lives affected)

 - Environmental Impact (Sustainability/Green Footprint)